Souravgoswami/term-clock/README.md

   + Term-clock root installer will be coming soon.
 However, this repo is only for non-root usage.
 You can grab the [source code](https://github.com/Souravgoswami/term-clock/blob/master/term-clock.rb) and run it with --download-all option.
   + If you zip download the files, you have to run the `term-clock.rb`.

   Note that this program is only for GNU/Linux.
-But it's tested on Termux.
+But it's also usable on Termux (though the emojis will not get displayed well).
 It should also run on BSDs and MacOS though we can't guarantee the support.

 # Configuration ⚙️
    Read and edit the [configuration file](https://github.com/Souravgoswami/term-clock/blob/master/term-clock/clock.conf)